 In the past, small business loans were often risky for lenders.
 However, with the SBA-backed guarantee, more lenders are willing to take the risk.

-Who Is Eligible for an SBA Working Capital Loan?
+Who Is Eligible For An SBA Working Capital Loan?

-Eligibility for SBA Working Capital Loans involves a mix of personal and business requirements.
+involves a mix of personal and business requirements.

 The personal requirements include: